jawher/mow.cli/README.md

 value on the command line.
 This can be useful to determine if the value of the option was explicitly set by the user or set via the default value.

-The result of both short- and long-forms is a pointer to a value, which will be populated after the command line arguments are parsed.
 You can only access the values stored in the pointers in the Action func, which is invoked after argument parsing has been completed.
 This precludes using the value of one option as the default value of another.